tomek-kuchta/whole-program-llvm/README.md

    and you want to easily switch compilers without tinkering with your PATH variable.
    Example `LLVM_COMPILER_PATH=/home/user/llvm_and_clang/Debug+Asserts/bin`.

+   Note that for 'llvm-gcc' compiler this environment variable is ignored when compiling but not when using the extract-bc tool.
+The reason for doing this is because on my system LLVM2.9 is compiled from source but llvm-gcc is from a pre-built binary.

 Example building bitcode module
 ===============================